hashicorp/otto/website/source/intro/index.html.markdown

 # What is Otto?

-Otto knows how to develop and deploy any application.
+Otto knows how to develop and deploy any application on any cloud platform, all controlled with a single consistent workflow to maximize the productivity of you and your team.

-Otto automatically builds development environments tailored to your specific application.
-When you're ready to deploy, Otto can create the infrastructure and launch the application along with all of its dependencies.
-It is a single tool to develop and deploy any application.
+## A Developer's Dream

+Otto automatically builds a development environment tailored specifically for your application, with zero or minimal configuration.

+Otto isolates all your applications into their own local virtualized development environments.
+It detects the type of application you're developing and configures that development environment for you.
+For example, if you're developing a PHP application, Otto will automatically install PHP and other related tools for you.

+Otto supports application dependencies as a first class feature.
+This makes microservice development a breeze.
+Otto automatically downloads, installs, configures, and starts dependencies in your development environments for you.

+Developers that are new to a team or are context switching to a new project can get up and running in a single command with minimal friction:
+`otto dev`.

+## Best-in-Class Quality Infrastructure, Automatically

+Otto automatically builds an infrastructure and deploys your application using industry standard tooling and best practices, so you don't have to.

+There are hundreds of how-to guides to deploy applications.
+Unfortunatelly, all of these how-to guides are usually copying and pasting outdated information onto a server to barely get your application running.

-Deploying a relatively simple application today requires an immense amount of domain knowledge: launching cloud servers, configuring those servers, securing the servers, deploying new versions of your application, etc. The solution to each of these problems usually requires another tool you must learn and master if you intend to solve it properly.
+Deploying an application properly with industry best practices in security, scalability, monitoring, and more requires an immense amount of domain knowledge.
+The solution to each of these problems usually requires mastering a new tool.
-And new trends such as microservices make all of this even more complicated.

-Due to this complexity, many developers either completely ignore best practices or turn to expensive completely managed solutions that often have limited scalability and flexiblity.
+Due to this complexity, many developers completely ignore best practices and stick to the simple how-to guides.

-Otto gives developers simple single commands to develop and deploy their application while using industry-standard tooling and best practices under the covers.

-Otto has built-in knowledge of many application types and infrastructure architectures, and automatically generates the configuration necessary to manage the entire lifecycle of that application.
-If you're a PHP developer, for example, Otto knows how to install and configure Apache and PHP.
-If you depend on a database, Otto can setup that database and configure firewalls so that it is only accessible from your application.
-As time goes on, Otto will get smarter, and will generate more and more advanced deployments, all behind a single, simple deploy command from the developer.

-TODO: This is not good.
+Otto solves all these problems and automatically manages all of the various software solutions for you to have a best-in-class quality infrastructure.
+You only need to learn Otto, and Otto does the rest.

 ## Key Features